u1i/bambleweeny/README.md

 # bambleweeny

-Bambleweeny is an API driven, lightweight database system that offers a CRDL interface along with identity, access &amp; quota management.
+Bambleweeny is a versatile, lightweight database system that offers a REST API along with identity, access &amp; quota management.
+Written in Python, using a Redis backend, deployable in a container.
+Life is great!

 ![](https://raw.githubusercontent.com/u1i/bambleweeny/master/bawy.png)